Congressional District # 07

 Groundwater at the site generally flows west, away from the Wisconsin River, because the site is upstream of the Main Street Dam.
 Groundwater contamination includes PAHs, cyanide, BTEX, and lead.

 Sediment in the small pond in Pioneer Park contains PAHs and the nearby Wisconsin River sediment, particularly near the slough, contains PAHs and BTEX, and shows evidence of odor, sheen or tar associated with MGP waste.

 WPSC and EPA entered into a settlement agreement called an Administrative Order on Consent (AOC) to address the Stevens Point MGP site in May 2006.
 Under this unique agreement, WPSC agreed to conduct remedial investigations and feasibility studies (RI/FS) at Stevens Point and five other former MGP sites located throughout Wisconsin.
 Because the six sites have similar conditions and contaminants, and WPSC is responsible for each, the agreement allows a streamlined approach to site investigation and remedy development.
 Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."

 Under the state cleanup program various investigations and cleanups of the Stevens Point site have occurred since the 1990s.
-In 1998, upland cleanup occurred including excavation and thermal treatment of about 16,400 tons of highly contaminated soil and placement of a clean soil cover.
+In 1998, upland cleanup occurred including excavation and thermal treatment of about 16,400 tons of highly-contaminated soil and placement of a clean soil cover over excavated areas.
 Routine groundwater monitoring occurred quarterly for some wells and semi-annually for others.